 This manuscript contains a large number of tables and many of them seem to be redundant.
 I would suggest combining some of the tables so more information can be included in the main manuscript rather than the supplement.
 For example, Tables S1 and S2 contain information that would normally be a part of “Table 1”.
 I would consider combining these tables to make a new Table 1 so readers can more clearly see how outcomes and covariates differed based on BCG vaccine status.

 We have moved both S1 and S2 into the main body of the text.
 The tables are presented seperately to make it clear that not all outcomes were considered in the same model.
-Whilst this is our prefered method of presenting this data we would be happy to combine these tables into a single table if the reviewer felt this would improve interpretability.
+Whilst this is our prefered method of presenting this data we would be happy to combine these tables into a single table if required.

 I suggest including the total n used for each analysis in all tables.